 He left the West Coast and headed for NY.
 He spent years photographing the New York City nightlife.
 Of course, NYC was where his Dad had plied his trade, and worked for the major fashion magazines.
 Within 2 years he was being published in Vibe.
 This provided a small amount of recognition in the fashion industry.
 He finally started working with British designer Katharine Hamnett in 1995.
 His in your face and racy style was starting to evolve.
 And while he did get mixed reviews, I guess there’s really no such thing as bad publicity.
 As his style developed, legions of photographers were appalled with his use of a “point and shoot” camera and “redeye”.
 I still don’t know why anyone should care.
 I think it undermined a “perceived acceptable technique” among “serious” photographers.
 Personally, I thought it was great.

 In 2001, Terry Richardson was hired to shoot Gucci.
 His unique snapshot style was a big departure for Gucci.
 But, then, so was Tom Ford.
 Some thought Terry’s work was kind of obscene, but it spawned quite a few imitators.
 And seemingly endless derision by the technocrats of photography.
 When “Terryworld” came out in 2004, that pretty much sealed his niche.
-Whether you love him or hate him, think of him as a soft porn purveyor operating under the guise of “art”,…or just plain scandalous, he found his groove and made the most of it.
+Whether you love him or hate him or think of him as a purveyor of soft porn, operating under the guise of “art”,…or just plain scandalous,… he found his groove and made the most of it.
 But no man is totally good or bad.
 Richardson continues his charity work supporting art, wildlife conservation and other causes.

 Power Corrupts,…Or So I’m Told